VeryFunnyMonkey/MO2-Extractor/README.md

 ## Usage
 1. Click Source - select a modlist.txt from a MO2 profile.
-2. Click Destination - select a folder that the mod files will be extracted to - !!!THIS WILL OVERWRITE ANYTHING IN THE FOLDER!!!
+2. Click Destination - select a folder that the mod files will be extracted to - ⚠️⚠️⚠️ **THIS WILL OVERWRITE ANYTHING IN THE FOLDER** ⚠️⚠️⚠️
 3. The files will begin to be copied across, once complete a popup will appear letting you know.

 ## Downloading the Latest Release

-1. Navigate to the [Releases](https://github.com/Danjaraka/MO2-Extractor/releases) page of this repository.
+1. Navigate to the [Releases](https://github.com/VeryFunnyMonkey/MO2-Extractor/releases) page of this repository.
 2. Look for the latest release.
 The releases are tagged and include brief notes about what changes were made.
 3. Under the release notes and assets, click on the asset that corresponds with your platform and download it.